 Keith Richards looks at how to succeed with agile in a distributed context.
-He investigates what needs to happen and why it is important to understand and address the ‘big ticket’ items.
-His findings are sometimes surprising and he also asserts that to some extent nearly all work is ‘distributed’ in some form, therefore we can all benefit from these findings.
+His findings are sometimes surprising and he asserts that to some extent nearly all work is ‘distributed’ in some form.
+1

 A lot of the pain that large and medium-sized organizations are facing boils down to scaling.
 At Jimdo, the approach to scaling relies on three major factors: culture, communication, and kaizen.

 Robert Pankowecki is writing Developers Oriented Project Management, a book which aims to help professionals to improve project management practices and move towards more flat organizations.

 Do you find it hard to say no when others ask you for help - even when you are already too busy?
 In this article, we examine the problem of chronic overcommitment, what causes it and some solutions.
 2

 Some 80% of all improvement and change programmes fail.
 Intelligent Evolution ensures long-term business success rather than short-term satisfaction of a standard or theory.

 Developers hate writing down anything that isn’t code.
 But there are times on a project when a little documentation can go a long way.
 In this article, we discuss when and why to write things down.
 5

 InfoQ has interviewed Simon Baker, cofounder of Energized Work and the 2009 recipient of the Agile Alliance Gordon Pask Award, author of the "No bull" publication on the past 12 years of Agile.
 2